Wildsong/docker-arcgis-enterprise/arcgis-server/README.md

 # Files you should know about

-Where the authorization codes for software are kept.
+Here is where the authorization codes for software are kept.
 /home/arcgis/server/framework/runtime/.wine/drive_c/Program\ Files/ESRI/License10.5/sysgen/keycodes

-Where the hostname is kept
+Once I have a working image, I copy the keycodes file to the local folder and then build another image, this one has keycodes embedded in it so I don't need to run the licensing script each time I spin up a server.

-server/framework/postinstall.dat
+Here is where the hostname is kept server/framework/postinstall.dat